 The importance of staying hydrated for people with diabetes.

 When you become dehydrated if you have diabetes, it can lead to spikes in blood sugar.
-This happens because there isn’t enough water in your blood vessels, dropping the blood pressure and increasing blood sugar levels.
+This happens because there isn’t enough water in your blood vessels, dropping blood pressure and increasing blood sugar levels.
 Your kidneys have to work harder to filter the toxins out of your body, which results in needing more water to replace the loss.

-While it’s important to drink enough liquids, regardless of type of physical activity, drinking water with stretching helps to improve circulation.
-Water is necessary to absorb nutrients and to stabilize blood pressure.
+While it’s important to drink enough liquids, regardless of the type of physical activity, drinking water with stretching helps to improve circulation.
+Water is necessary to absorb nutrients and stabilize blood pressure.
 Stretching helps water do its job efficiently by encouraging blood flow through areas of concern.

 (Fun fact: Gatorade was created by the University of Florida to help improve the performance of their sports team, the Gators!)

 Gatorade was created to replace the water and electrolytes lost during high-intensity activities, as well as to boost your energy with additional sugars.
 While these drinks aren’t the best if you aren’t exercising, they should be used when you are doing a long, high-intensity workout, doing hard labour in the hot sun, or if you are sick and unable to keep food down.

 If you want to make your own sports drink, learn more about them and find an easy recipe for them here!

 Staying hydrated doesn’t have to be a daunting task.
 Look for little ways to include more water and liquid in your daily life to feel your best!